Maisie’s now delivers. Order online.

 Christine and Karl Schaefer are the people who showed up to give it that love.

-Take a piece of this community’s history and leave it better than we found it.— Karl Schaefer
+We wanted to take a piece of this community’s history and leave it better than we found it.— Karl Schaefer

 The Founders